cmcgartl/ConnorStocks/README.md

 **Features**

--Real-Time Stock Data: Allows users to search for stock tickers and Fetches/displays stock information dynamically.
+-Real-Time Stock Data: Allows users to search for stock tickers and Fetches real time stock information dynamically.

 -User Portfolio Management: Allows users to track, buy, and sell the stocks the they own all from one portfolio page.